 - How do I determine if investing in a new dot City TLD or dot Region TLD makes sense?

 As the industry’s most experienced new TLD registry provider, we want to help you make the right decision for your city.
-After reviewing our information on the dot City opportunity, let’s discuss how our second-to-none expertise in new TLDs can help you apply for, launch and operate your new TLD.
+After reviewing our information on the dot City opportunity, let’s discuss how our second-to-none expertise in new TLDs can help you apply for, launch and operate your new TLD once the new application window is announced.